spryker/docker-sdk/docs/07-deploy-file/01-deploy-file.md

 When an application with multiple deploy files is being built, a deploy file builder parses and merges the deploy files into a single one at `/{DOCKER_SDK_DIRECTORY}/deployment/default/project.yml`.

+{% info_block infoBox "Previewing merged deploy files" %}

+To check how the final deploy file looks without stopping containers, run `docker config {DEPLOY_FILE_NAME}`.
+For example, if your main deploy file is `deploy.dev.yml`, run `docker config deploy.dev.yml`.
+The command parses the included deploy files and returns the merged file and validation errors, if any.

+{% endinfo_block %}

 The deploy file builder parses deploy files from the following layers:
 * `Project layer`: located on a project layer at`./config/deploy-templates`.
 * `Base layer`: located on the Docker SDK layer at`./{DOCKER_SDK_DIRECTORY}/generator/deploy-file-generator/templates`.